uwecerron/psyoptions-docs/docs/how-it-works.md

 ![initialize market](/img/how-it-works/initialize_market_page.png)

-The protocol is designed to be a primitive, so it makes very little assumptions about options, how they should be traded, priced, etc. The protocol itself, also makes no assumptions on what assets should have options and which should not.
+The protocol is designed to be a primitive, so it makes very little assumptions about options, how they should be traded, priced, etc. The protocol itself also makes no assumptions on what assets should have options and which should not.
 It has been built with various use cases in mind, like writing contracts on NFTs, tokenized property deeds, tokenized stocks...anything that can be represented as an SPL Token can have an option market.
 Will there be liquidity